Why I Am No Longer Mormon

 I heard the Mormons many times before.
 I listened to their message but it did not make sense to me.
 I asked many times how they can believe in these things when there is no physical proof and they will always come with the same answer: prayer and the ghost will tell me in my heart.
 I'm not one for feelings so I guess I will never know the answer.

-We rest Why I Am Not A Mormon to share correct from way back when:
+We break from Why I Am Not A Mormon to share correct from old times:

-Today is: 21st February (GMT), in history on the 21st of February, 1996 AD the following death happened:
+Today is: 26th May (GMT), in history on the 26th of May, 1948 AD the following event happened: